Undergraduate Degree Requirements

 An initial grade may be changed by an instructor with the approval of the instructor’s department chair and dean.
 This change reflects administrative error in the calculation of a grade, the accidental misposting of an incorrect grade, or some other administrative factor resulting in the posting of an incorrect grade.
 It can also be the result of the completion of course requirements by a student where an INC grade is replaced by a letter grade.
 An E or an INC which is not changed by grade change automatically becomes an F if not removed by the last day of classes in the next full semester after the grade was given.
 This grade of F may not be challenged.

 An initial grade may be challenged by a student before the last day of classes of the next full semester.
 Jan Term grades must be appealed by the conclusion of the spring term.
 Summer term grades must be appealed by the end of fall term.
-All petitions must be made first in writing to the instructor, chair, and dean.
-If each of these three in turn denies the appeal, the student may submit a written appeal to the university registrar.
+All petitions must be made first in turn in writing to the instructor, chair, and dean.
+All appeals must be written and demonstrate and document an unusual circumstance that warrants a review of the grade and evidences of the grade s/he believes should have been given by the instructor.
+The student must include the full and complete grounds for the appeal in the initial appeal.
+Each subsequent appeal must include the previous appeals and responses by University representatives.
+If each of these three in turn denies the appeal, the student may appeal to the university registrar.
 The registrar will convene a subcommittee of the Faculty Academic Affairs Committee who will weigh the appeal.
 The results of this subcommittee’s decision are final.

 Letter Grading System